Ronald Reagan: 1980 election

 1980 electoral vote results.
 Reagan won 489–49.

 Reagan emerged as a vocal critic of President Carter in 1977.
 The Panama Canal Treaty's signing, the 1979 oil crisis, and rise in the interest, inflation and unemployment rates helped set up his 1980 presidential campaign, which he announced on November 13, 1979 with an indictment of the federal government.
 His announcement stressed his fundamental principles of tax cuts to stimulate the economy and having both a small government and a strong national defense, since he believed the United States was behind the Soviet Union militarily.
 Heading into 1980, his age became an issue among the press, and the United States was in a severe recession.

 In the primaries, Reagan unexpectedly lost the Iowa caucus to George H. W. Bush.
 Three days before the New Hampshire primary, the Reagan and Bush campaigns agreed to a one-on-one debate sponsored by The Telegraph at Nashua, New Hampshire, but hours before the debate, the Reagan campaign invited other candidates including Bob Dole, John B. Anderson, Howard Baker and Phil Crane.
 Debate moderator Jon Breen denied seats to the other candidates, asserting that The Telegraph would violate federal campaign contribution laws if it sponsored the debate and changed the ground rules hours before the debate.
 As a result, the Reagan campaign agreed to pay for the debate.
-Reagan said that as he was funding the debate, he could decide who would debate.
+Reagan said that as he was funding the event, he could decide who would participate.
 During the debate, when Breen was laying out the ground rules and attempting to ask the first question, Reagan interrupted in protest to make an introductory statement and wanted other candidates to be included before the debate began.
 The moderator asked Bob Malloy, the volume operator, to mute Reagan's microphone.
 After Breen repeated his demand to Malloy, Reagan furiously replied, "I am paying for this microphone, Mr. Green![sic]".
 (Note: Reagan misstated Breen's last name as "Mr. Green".)
 This turned out to be the turning point of the debate and the primary race.
 Ultimately, the four additional candidates left, and the debate continued between Reagan and Bush.
 Reagan's polling numbers improved, and he won the New Hampshire primary by more than 39,000 votes.
 Soon thereafter, Reagan's opponents began dropping out of the primaries, including Anderson, who left the party to become an independent candidate.
 Reagan easily captured the presidential nomination and chose Bush as his running mate at the Detroit convention in July.